atharvaarbat/adapt-backend/README.md

-to run server
+To run server do "python app.py"
-do
-python app.py